-Does your wife feel you want her sexually, or does she feel you want sex and she is your only choice?
+Does your wife feel you want her sexually, or does she feel you want sex and she’s your only choice?

 When you say: “I’m horny, let’s make love.“

-Does she hear: “I have an erection and you are the only place I am allowed to put it.“
+Does she hear: “I have an erection and you’re the only place I am allowed to put it.“

-Many women in our culture have the idea that men think of sex much as they think of going to the bathroom – it is a basic need and you just do it whenever and with whomever you can.
-(Sadly, there are plenty of men who seem agree.)
-If that were the truth, then it would be logical to think a good Christian man is the same way but limited by rules that say he can only have sex with his wife.
+Many women in our culture have the idea men think of sex much as they think of going to the bathroom – it is a basic need and you just do it whenever and with whomever you can.
+(Sadly, there are some men who seem agree.)
+If that were the truth, then it would be logical to think a good Christian man is the same way but limited by rules saying he can only have sex with his wife.
 Does your wife think this way?
-Maybe she knows better, but still feels this way on some level.
+Maybe she knows better but still feels this way on some level.

 What you can do: A frank discussion would be great, if you can do it.
-With or without that, be more aware of what you say and how you say it.
-Work to communication that you want HER, not just a few of her body parts.
-Help her to understand you do not have to control yourself not to have sex with anyone else because you do not want to have sex with anyone else.
+With or without such a talk, be more aware of what you say and how you say it.
+Work to communication you want HER, not just a few of her body parts.
+Help her to understand you don’t have to control yourself not to have sex with anyone else because you do not want to have sex with anyone else.